Looking for the best postpartum underwear?

 These panties offer a good level of coverage.
 Plus they are also pretty cute compared to other options on the best list.

 The material is breathable so that you won’t get hot and sweaty with them on.
-That’s really important to let air circulate around any wounds to help it heal.
+That’s really important to let air circulate around any wounds to help them heal.

 This underwear offers a good level of support without being too tight.
 The seams are well made and don’t dig in or roll down.

 I do recommend opting for the size above your normal, as the leg hole fit is slightly smaller.